International Institute of Social Studies: Master programmes

-ISS offers a 15.5-month Master in Development Studies with various Majors and postgraduate diploma programmes; there is also a two-year joint master's degree in Public Policy which requires students to study at ISS or at the Central European University in the first academic year, and at the University of York or the Institute on International Relations in Barcelona (IBEI) in the second year.
+ISS offers a 12-month Master in Development Studies and various postgraduate diploma programmes; there is also a two-year joint master's degree in Public Policy which requires students to study at ISS or at the Central European University in the first academic year, and at the University of York or the Institute on International Relations in Barcelona (IBEI) in the second year.

 The ISS Master's degree in Development Studies is accredited by the Netherlands Flemish accreditation organisation NVAO and provides eligibility for entry to PhD programmes in the Netherlands and other countries.
 In 2010 the ISS Master programme received the 'internationalization as a distinctive quality feature' accreditation from the NVAO.

 ISS also offers various joint programmes with academic partners.
 In some programmes students take part of the programme elsewhere and part of the programme at ISS in The Hague.
 In other programmes ISS staff travel to the partner institute for contribute to teaching.
 Postgraduate diploma programmes are also offered catering to the needs of young and mid-career professionals who wish to deepen their knowledge in a particular field related to their research or occupation.
 All degrees are recognized internationally and by Dutch legislation on higher education.